vectorgrp/XCPlite/README.md

-# XCPlite
+# XCPlite V2

 Copyright 2021 Vector Informatik GmbH

 Lightweight implementation of the ASAM XCP Protocol Layer V1.4 (1000 lines of code in XCPlite.c).

-Demos for Linux and Windows (Winsock and XL-API V3 (VN5xxx) with buildin UDP stack)
+Demos for Linux and Windows (Winsock and XL-API V3 (VN5xxx) with simple buildin UDP stack)

-List of restrictions compared to Vectors xcpBasic and xcpProf see below or in source file xcpLite.c.
+List of restrictions compared to Vectors xcpBasic and xcpProf in source file xcpLite.c.

 Optimized for XCP on Ethernet (UDP), multi threaded, no thread lock and zero copy data acquisition.
 C and C++ target support.

-Achieves up to 80 MByte/s throughput on a Raspberry Pi 4.
+Achieves up to 40 MByte/s throughput on a Raspberry Pi 4, more than 100 MByte/s on a PC.
 3% single thread cpu time in event copy routine for 40MByte/s transfer rate.
 1us measurement timestamp resolution.